 After retiring from Call of Duty, it seems like the itch of Halo will always be there for FormaL, whose real name is Matthew Piper.
-His “retirement” from Halo between 2013-2021 was filled with so much success, but it looks like his roots have called him back.
+His “retirement” from Halo between 2013-2021 was filled with so much success, but his roots called him back.

 Apart from his professional Halo journey, you can also watch his gameplay on Twitch.
-He is arguably one of the biggest names in the first-person shooter games industry, and watching him has always been a delight.
+He is arguably one of the biggest names in FPS games, and watching him has always been a delight.

 |Invert Look (Vertical)||Disabled|